 Okay, so these aren’t food & drink pairings, per say.
 When it’s not dinner time and you’re hoping to check off two places at once, these activity and drink combos can be found next door to each other!

 Zeroday Brewing Company & Midtown Cinema

 There’s a lot to see and do in Midtown Harrisburg, but one stop that’s doubly delicious and entertaining is Zeroday Brewing Company and neighbor Midtown Cinema.
 Stop in at Zeroday for a sampling of their clean, balanced ales and lagers.
 Their flagship favorites include Mango Hab, a refreshing IPA brewed with sweet mangoes and spicy habanero heat, and Wastin’ Daylight, a light-bodied cream ale that complements a relaxing day.
-When you’ve decided on a favorite, take a nitro to go and head next door to Midtown Cinema for a movie.
+When you’ve decided on a favorite, take a crowler to go and head next door to Midtown Cinema for a movie.
 (Just in case you’re worried, you’re totally allowed to do this.
 We checked!)
 Midtown Cinema is Harrisburg’s independent art house theater showing limited release indie flicks and foreign films.

 Escape Room Hershey & Hershey Biergarten